waku-org/go-waku/docs/tutorials/rln.md

 Run the following command to set up your chat2 client.

 ```
-./build/chat2 --fleet=test --content-topic=/toy-chat/2/luzhou/proto --rln-relay=true --rln-relay-dynamic=true --eth-mem-contract-address=0x4252105670fe33d2947e8ead304969849e64f2a6 --eth-account-privatekey=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --eth-client-address=xxxx
+./build/chat2 --fleet=test --content-topic=/toy-chat/2/luzhou/proto --rln-relay=true --rln-relay-dynamic=true --rln-relay-eth-contract-address=0x4252105670fe33d2947e8ead304969849e64f2a6 --rln-relay-eth-account-private-key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --rln-relay-eth-client-address=xxxx
 ```

 In this command
-- the `--fleet:test` indicates that the chat2 app gets connected to the test fleets.
+- the `--fleet=test` indicates that the chat2 app gets connected to the test fleets.
-- the `toy-chat/2/luzhou/proto` passed to the `content-topic` option indicates the content topic on which the chat2 application is going to run.
+- the `toy-chat/2/luzhou/proto` passed to the `--content-topic` option indicates the content topic on which the chat2 application is going to run.
-- the `rln-relay` flag is set to `true` to enable the Waku-RLN-Relay protocol for spam protection.
+- the `--rln-relay` flag is set to `true` to enable the Waku-RLN-Relay protocol for spam protection.
 - the `--rln-relay-dynamic` flag is set to `true`  to enable the on-chain mode of  Waku-RLN-Relay protocol with dynamic group management.
-- the `--eth-mem-contract-address` option gets the address of the membership contract.
+- the `--rln-relay-eth-contract-address` option gets the address of the membership contract.
   The current address of the contract is `0x4252105670fe33d2947e8ead304969849e64f2a6`.
   You may check the state of the contract on the [Goerli testnet](https://goerli.etherscan.io/address/0x4252105670fe33d2947e8ead304969849e64f2a6).
-- the `eth-account-privatekey` option is for your account private key on the Goerli testnet.
+- the `--rln-relay-eth-account-private-key` option is for your account private key on the Goerli testnet.
   It is made up of 64 hex characters (not sensitive to the `0x` prefix).
-- the `eth-client-address` should be assigned with the address of a websocket endpoint of the hosted node on the Goerli testnet.
+- the `--rln-relay-eth-client-address` should be assigned with the address of a websocket endpoint of the hosted node on the Goerli testnet.
   You need to replace the `xxxx` with the actual node's websocket endpoint.

-For the last two config options i.e., `eth-account-privatekey`, and `eth-client-address`,  if you do not know how to obtain those, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](https://github.com/status-im/nwaku/blob/master/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md).
+For the last two config options i.e., `--rln-relay-eth-account-private-key`, and `--rln-relay-eth-client-address`,  if you do not know how to obtain those, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](https://github.com/status-im/nwaku/blob/master/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md).

-> You may set up more than one chat client, using the `--rln-relay-membership-credentials-file` flag, specifying in each client a different path to store the credentials.
+> You may set up more than one chat client, using the `--rln-relay-cred-path` flag, specifying in each client a different path to store the credentials.

 Once you run the command, you will see the following message:
 ```